bootjp/word_detector/README.md

 ## method

-Here we expand the word on-memory and search in a single thread If the log file is larger, it should be multi threaded.
+Here we expand the word into on-memory and search in a single thread.
-Inverted indexes should be created when word files change frequently.
+If the log file is large, it should be multi threaded.
+If a word file changes frequently, you should create a inverted index.